-This reports provides the highlights on a visit of the Katanga-sud project, during the time between the end of the 2015 and the beginning of the 2016 integrated mass drug distribution for control and elimination of selected NTDs.
+This report provides the highlights on a visit of the Katanga-sud project, during the time between the end of the 2015 and the beginning of the 2016 integrated mass drug distribution for control and elimination of selected NTDs.
 Mrs. Nancy Beatty, a UFAR supporter in charge of fundraising activities and social mobilization was Dr. Shungu throughout this trip.

 a.
 General Objective